CatchLabs/vue-list-view/README.md

       ...internal v-for for demonstration, you needn't write the following...
       <template v-for="item in items">
         <item-component :item="item">
-          ...The is is template of itemComponent...
+          ...The is the template of itemComponent...
           <foo :some-prop="item"></foo>
           ...template end...
         </item-component>